RichBurman/highlands_project5/README.md

         - It displays the description of the package to the user.
         - It displays the difficulty rating of the package.
         - It displays the price of the package.
         - It displays a Add to Cart button - which if the user clicks, will add the package to the cart.
+When a user clicks on this button, it add the package to the cart and redirect them to the cart page to view their cart.
         - It displays a selection of Customer Reviews for the package.
 The user can read through the reviews from fellow users to see what they experience of the package was.
 It provides the user with a fantastic user experience.
 The user can click on the username of the user who wrote the review, to view their User Profile, where they can see the user bio, profile picture and all the reviews they have added to the website.

     ![Package Detail](https://res.cloudinary.com/dbagkfamv/image/upload/v1700344175/package_detail_trlzul.png)